Skip to content

 This plan shows analysis of some of the site features that have influenced the illustrative masterplan for the new neighbourhood - click to enlarge

-The emerging proposals for new homes, community hub and extensive landscaped public open spaces
+The outline proposals for new homes and extensive landscaped public open spaces

 • Affordable housing potentially local policy (28%) plus additional 15% in line with grey belt policy – ie. up to 43% affordable housing.

-• Approximately two-thirds of the site will be retained as open space, including:
+• More than two-thirds of the site retained as open space, including:

 • Green corridors